 Cuts, Scrapes and Puncture Wounds Cuts, Scrapes and Puncture WoundsRelated Health News « Back to Cuts, Scrapes and Puncture Wounds Index Sorted Alphabetically A-Z Sort by popularity Cholesterol Drug Boosts Wound Healing in Diabetic Mice: Study Flesh Eating Bacteria and Lupus Health Tip: Clean a Wound Carefully Health Tip: Remove a Splinter Maggot Therapy May Assist in Wound Healing Sorted by Popularity (as on MedicineNet) Sort alphabetically Health Tip: Remove a Splinter Cholesterol Drug Boosts Wound Healing in Diabetic Mice: Study Flesh Eating Bacteria and Lupus Health Tip: Clean a Wound Carefully Maggot Therapy May Assist in Wound Healing Suggested Reading on Cuts, Scrapes and Puncture Wounds by Our Doctors Related Diseases & Conditions 13 articles Staph Infection (Staphylococcus Aureus) Staphylococcus or Staph is a group of bacteria that can cause a multitude of diseases.
-Staph infections can cause illness directly by infection or indirectly Keloid A keloid is a scar that doesn't know when to stop.
+Staph infections can cause illness directly by infection or indirectly Broken Finger The hand has several bones to include the wrist, palm, and fingers.
+Fingers are the most commonly injured part of the hand.
+The most common causes of broken Keloid A keloid is a scar that doesn't know when to stop.
 When the cells keep on reproducing, the result is an overgrown (hypertrophic) scar or a keloid.
-A Broken Finger The hand has several bones to include the wrist, palm, and fingers.
-Fingers are the most commonly injured part of the hand.
-The most common causes of broken Broken Foot There are several bones in the foot, and these bones can be broken (fractured) in a variety of ways.
+A Broken Foot There are several bones in the foot, and these bones can be broken (fractured) in a variety of ways.
 Falling from heights, dropping heavy objects on the Tetanus Tetanus is an often-fatal disease caused by nerve toxins produced by the common bacteria Clostridium tetani.
 In a seven-day period after infection, a person Dog Bite (Treatment) There are millions of dogs living in the United States, and thus many cases of dog bites.
 Annually, hundreds of people seek emergency medical care for Necrotizing Fasciitis Necrotizing fasciitis is also known as a flesh-eating bacterial infection, Fournier's gangrene, suppurative fasciitis, and necrotizing cellulitis.
 The Black Eye The most common cause of a black eye is due to an injury to the face or head.
 Most black eye injuries are minor and heal on their own, however, some may Scars Scar formation is a natural part of the healing process after injury.
 The depth and size of the wound incision and the location of the injury impact the Sporotrichosis Sporotrichosis is a skin infection caused by a fungus called Sporothrix schenckii.
 The fungus, which may be present in sphagnum moss, thorny plants, or First Aid First aid is a complicated subject and it is situation-specific.
 First aid is the help and medical assistance that someone gives, not only to an injured Snake Bite (Snake Bite) There are venomous (poisonous) and nonvenomous (nonpoisonous) snakes.
 A venomous snake bite penetrates the skin and injects, secretes, or spits a toxin Hurricane Preparedness Natural diasters such as a hurricane can take a toll on family, friends, and neighbors.
 Both physiological and psychological stresses can be devastating.
-Medications 13 articles Procedures & Tests 0 articles Pictures, Images & Quizzes 7 articles Doctor's & Expert's Views 5 articles Health News 5 articles Health Features 3 articles Women's Health Newsletter Sign up to stay informed with the latest women's health-related updates on MedicineNet delivered to your inbox FREE!
-BONUS!
-Get a Free PDF Women's Health Report when you sign up!
-Sign up for more topics!
+Medications 14 articles Procedures & Tests 0 articles Pictures, Images & Quizzes 7 articles Doctor's & Expert's Views 5 articles Health News 5 articles Health Features 3 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!